THE THREE HORSEMEN OF CHRONIC PAIN

 What does all of this mean to you, the patient?
 It means that while Inflammation is the obvious driver of the process, the cycle can, to some degree, be driven from either of the other two corners of the triangle (Fibrosis or Degeneration).
 It is a true "Vicious Cycle".
 And in the triangular diagram above, it's even worse because we have three variables feeding each other instead of two.
 FYI, I used to think of this process in terms of being a more linear-looking loop, which is bad enough as it can also act as a vicious cycle.
 No matter how you choose to think of it, Inflammation always leads to Fibrosis, which always leads to Degeneration.
 Repeat.

 If treating symptoms actually worked, you wouldn't be reading this post at 2:00 am with tears in your eyes.
 Sure, the "BIG FIVE" is going to help you with your pain....
 But the relief is short-lived, coming with any number of brutal side effects, one of which is ADDICTION.
 Face it folks; if drugs worked, Americans would have the best health on the planet.
-But instead, according to our own government, even though we are only about 3% of the world population, we consume 75% of the world's drugs (HERE).
+But instead, according to our own government's statistics, even though we only make up about 3% of the world population, we consume 75% of the world's drugs (HERE).
 And you won't believe how bad our collective health really is.
-Overall, we rank consistently in the thirties.
+Overall, we rank consistently about thirtieth in the world.
 Despite all our fabulous technological advances in the field of medicine, there's only one way to solve this particular problem.
 Go to your toolbox and pull out the monkey wrench.

 THROWING A MONKEY WRENCH